hammadmobin/HAMMADMOBIN.github.io/_portfolio/portfolio-2.md

 ---
 title: "Satellite Image Feature Detection"
-excerpt: "In this Project, our project is with 1km x 1km satellite images in both 3-band and 16-band formats.
-Our goal is to detect and classify the types of objects found in these regions.
-3- and 16-bands images There are two types of imagery spectral content provided in this competition.
-The 3-band images are the traditional RGB natural color images.
-The 16-band images contain spectral information by capturing wider wavelength channels.
+excerpt: Our goal is to detect and classify the types of objects found in these regions.
 By using a U-Net Architecture. <br/><img src='1.png'>"
 collection: portfolio
 ---